basanovase/sim800/README.md

 ## Installation

 Copy the `sim800` folder to your MicroPython device filesystem.
+I advise a repo structure main.py entrypoint and importing as below.

 ## Usage